7 Interfacing to Analogue I/O with C

 We will revisit this in a couple of slides when we discuss the results registers.

-The value of these bits selects which analogue inputs are connected to the ADC (see Fig. 82 and Table 10).
+The value of these bits selects which analogue inputs are connected to the ADC (see Figure 7.18 and Table 7.2).

 The pins on the Atmel ATmega328 that may be multiplexed to act as ADC inputs.